Skip to content

 Time commitment: 2-3 hours

-Why this matters: Every decision you make from here flows from these foundations.
-Without clarity on your brand, niche, and boundaries, you’ll make inconsistent decisions that confuse your audience and slow your growth.
+Why this matters: Every decision from here flows from these foundations.
+Without clarity on your niche, brand, and limits, you’ll make inconsistent decisions that confuse your audience and slow your growth.
+When you build on clear foundations, everything compounds faster.

 Day 2: Content Planning and First Batch